Keynes on stock markets

 Seventy years later

 Keynes wrote these words in 1936 and since then there has been a disastrous war, a development of a welfare state and impositon of high rates of taxation but at the same time the purchasing power of the average Briton has increased remarkably.
-Indeed, much of the policy used to achieve this rode upon concepts and relationships identified and described by Keynes.
+Paradoxically, much of the policy used to achieve this did not rise on concepts and relationships identified and described by Keynes.
+Robin Matthews in analysing the period 1945-1965 ("Why has Britain has full employment since the war?", Economic Journal, 1968)"")realised that no Keynesian policies were applied to this high growth period because there was full employment throughout that period.
 This system fell apart under a strain created by massive rises in essential economic inputs (petroleum).
 The problem was that Keynesian policy variables have no traction 4 and so the time taken for essential adjustments in enterprise based upon reallocations of inputs away from high priced items and investment in appropriate technology was almost wholly a private sector initiative.
 In the light of the New York Stock Exchange crash in 1929, Keynes' observations on the impact of a more restrictive access to UK stocks as being considered to be a potential benefit, reflected the general status quo of the relatively and generally per capita low real incomes in the United Kingdom at that time.
 Today the issue does not seem to be liquidity as such creating speculative surges but rather the imperfect information used by policy makers, medium term investors and speculators.
 On this basis speculation continues to be an exercise in outsmarting the policy makers while medium term investors can become caught up in trying to manage failing portfolio values.
 However, the prevailing force becomes the one whose decisions are based upon better quality information.
 With better information, and in particular more reliable asset rating covering all related variables which deterine performance of derivatives, speculation could even fall as a proportion of total trading while medium term investors could perform better.
 Under such conditions making stocks more accessible will no doubt be associated with some additional speculation but not to the degree of frustrating the main thrust of national enterprise.

 1 "Chapter 12.
 The State of Long-Term Expectation" in "The General Theory of Employment, Interest and Money", Keynes J. M., Harcourt, Brace & Co., 1936.